jbaik1/jbaik1.github.io/content/wordle/index.md

 Your guess was: 'CARRO'.
 The feedback for each letter is:
 {
    1: Letter C is not anywhere present in the word.
    2: Letter A at Position 2 is in the word and at the correct position.
    3: Letter R at Position 3 is in the wrong position but is in the word.

-   4: Letter R at Position4 is in the wrong position but is in the word.
+   4: Letter R at Position 4 is in the wrong position but is in the word.
    5: Letter O is not anywhere present in the word.
 }